osdc/blog/src/pages/custom-ubuntu-live-cd/index.md

 	export FS_DIR=casper
 	```
 	The WORK Directory is where our temporary files and mount point will reside.
 The CD is the location of the CD tree.
 FORMAT is the filesystem type.
 We you are going to use a compressed squashfs.
 FS_DIR is the location of the actual filesystem image within the cd tree.
-  * Create the CD and Work Directory Structure
+  * Create the CD and WORK Directory Structure

   ```
   sudo mkdir -p ${CD}/{${FS_DIR},boot/grub} ${WORK}/rootfs